marcelmos/beauty-timer/README.md

 ## How run app
-Just open index.html in your web browser. or use click this [LINK](https://codesandbox.io/s/interesting-payne-kh0y6) for live preview.
+Just open index.html in your web browser.
+Or use click this [LINK](https://codesandbox.io/s/interesting-payne-kh0y6) for live preview.

 ## Future
 In future I want to add "RESET" button for clear timer.